David A. Blaner

 Programs and Project Manager

-Ms. Ward is responsible for managing and administering the annual programs and projects of the Foundation and assisting the Associate Executive Director with fundraising activities including the Golf Tournament.
-In addition, she assists with the Fellows program events, the campaign for Attorneys Against Hunger, and the Annual Report.
+Ms. Selya manages and administers the annual programs and projects of the Foundation and assists the Associate Executive Director with fundraising activities and special events.
+In addition, she assists the Pro Bono Center Director in planning, implementing and supporting legal aid efforts.

-Ms. Pfauth is responsible for providing assistance to the Foundation Programs and Projects Coordinator and the Foundation Associate Executive Director, assists with planning and implementation of special events, as well as facilitating appointments and meetings, and responsible for donor records maintenance and donor recognition.
-Ms. Pfauth also serves as liaison to the various committees of the ACBF.
+Ms. Tarentino is responsible for coordinating development efforts at the direction of the Associate Executive Director and the Programs and Projects Manager.
+Ms. Tarentino also assists with planning and implementation of special events, as well as facilitating appointments and meetings, maintaining donor records and recognition, and liaising to various committees of the ACBF.

 Director of the Pro Bono Center